 Note that if you ever disable "Hey Siri," you'll have to repeat this set-up process each time you re-enable it.

 Now all that's left to do is use "Hey Siri" to ask a question or make a command.
-Just make sure you're connected to the internet either on cellular data or Wi-Fi, otherwise Siri won't work at all.
-You can do all of the same cool things you could do before using the home button shortcut, so the sky's the limit.
+Just make sure you're connected to the internet either on cellular data or Wi-Fi, otherwise, Siri won't work at all.
+You can do all of the same cool things you could do before using the Home or Side button shortcut, so the sky's the limit.

-If you like "Hey Siri" so much that you don't think you'll ever use the home button shortcut again, you can disable that feature in Siri's settings — but only in iOS 11.
-Just make sure "Press Home for Siri" is toggled off, but be aware that this will also disable the "Type to Siri" feature if you enabled that already.
+If you like "Hey Siri" so much that you don't think you'll ever use the Home or Side button shortcut again, you can disable that feature in Siri's settings — but only in iOS 11 and iOS 12.
+Just make sure "Press Home for Siri" or "Press Side Button for Siri" is toggled off, but be aware that this will also disable the "Type to Siri" feature if you enabled that already.